GJDuck/e9patch/doc/e9patch-programming-guide.md

 For example, to instrument all jump instructions in `xterm` the command-line syntax is as follows:

-        ./e9tool --action='asm=j.*:call entry@counter' `which xterm` -o a.out
+        ./e9tool --match 'asm=j.*' --action 'call entry@counter' `which xterm` -o a.out

 The syntax is as follows:

-* `--action=`: Selects the E9Tool "action" command-line option.
+* `--match`: Selects the E9Tool "match" command-line option.
-  This tells E9Tool what patching/instrumentation action to do.
+   This is to specify which instructions to instrument/patch.
 * `asm=j.*`: Specifies that we want to patch/instrument all instructions whose assembly syntax matches the regular expression `j.*`.
   For the `x86_64`, only jump instructions begin with `j`, so this syntax selects all jump instructions, e.g.
   `jmp`, `jnz`, `jg`, etc.
+* `--action`: Selects the E9Tool "action" command-line option.
+  This tells E9Tool what patching/instrumentation action to perform on matching instructions.
 * `call entry@counter`: Specifies that the trampoline should call the function `entry()` in the `counter` executable.